gourishankarseal/Assignment-Cohomology-of-Bott-Samelson-manifolds/simplified-readme.txt

 			                       MAPLE:

-1)Open the maple program Assignments-new.mw.
+1)Install MAPLE and open the maple program Assignments-new.mw.
 From the top down View menu select Collapse all Sections.

 2) Expand Section titled: "Defines the word and the Bott-Samelson"